At Mediavine, we aim to give you the tools you need to make the most of your ads. One of these is your Site Health Check widget in your dashboard.

-In your site's dashboard, you'll find your Site Health Check widget at the top right of your dashboard homepage:
+In your site's dashboard, you'll find your Site Health Check widget on the default 'Dashboard' tab:

-The site health widget is focused on the last three days of data.
+The site health widget is measuring your site's last three days of data.
 Three green lights is a wonderful sign that your ads and your placements are functioning well.
-A teal star is a sign you are ads are doing extremely well.
+A teal star is a sign your ads are doing extremely well.

 What do the lights mean?

 TEAL STAR: Your ads are doing awesome.
 Congrats on going for teal!

 GREEN LIGHT: You're good to go!
 No action is needed, your performance is ideal in comparison with the rest of Mediavine.
 Time to go for teal!

 RED LIGHT: You should look to follow our recommendations as soon as possible.
 Your earnings will thank you.